la2050/archive/_projects/2016/first-place-providing-at-risk-foster-youth-with-the-skills-they-need-to-be-college-and-career-ready.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/3278819955741-team89.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  First Place provides at-risk foster youth, ages 18 to 24, with intensive education and employment support so that they can become self-sufficient.
+  First Place for Youth provides at-risk foster youth, ages 18 to 24, with intensive education and employment support so that they can improve their lives and become self-sufficient.
-  First Place will expand our program operations, currently located in Koreatown, and launch a new satellite office within the A+P Campus.
-By providing outcomes-driven services to more youth in need, First Place can push for higher standards through our leadership in the field and change the way that youth are treated within the foster care system.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   Art + Practice Foundation (A+P) is an arts and education private operating